Kull-AG/kull-databasemetadata/README.md

 - Keys: Get Primary Keys of a Table

 Currently, the Code only works with Microsoft SQL Server and partially for SqLite and MySql, everything else is untested.
+The SQL should conform as much as possible to Standard SQL which should make porting it to other Database Systems easy.
+Therefore, we use Information_Schema Tables whenever possible.